mspnp/cloud-design-patterns/docs/pipes-and-filters.md

 ---
 title: Pipes and Filters
-description: Decompose a task that performs complex processing into a series of discrete elements that can be reused.
+description: Break down a task that performs complex processing into a series of separate elements that can be reused.
 categories: [design-implementation, messaging]
 keywords: design pattern
 layout: designpattern